CharlieMHJeong/BashLab/run_command_on_remotesite.md

 ## Configure SSH Authentication to run the command on the remote without password input
 1. Create an SSH Key pair on the main server and accept all the default.</br>
 `ssh-keygen`
-2. add serverNN in `/etc/hosts`
+2. Add serverNNs IPs in `/etc/hosts`
-3. Copy the publice key to all the remote servers. </br>
+3. Copy the public key to all the remote servers. </br>
 `ssh-copy-id serverNN`
 4. Test</br>
 `ssh-keygen` </br>